“You have to drink a protein shake or eat a protein-rich meal immediately after your workout”.

 Eventually, that’s a big issue.
 As somebody spreads it over their community, they trust it and get the word out further.

-Too many people are too naive and gullible and make the whole thing more complicated than it actually is.
+Too many people are too naive and gullible overcomplicating the whole concept.

-Fitness is not only black and white but neither it’s rocket science.
+Fitness is neither only a black or white topic nor is it rocket science.

 Truths about the Anabolic Window?

 What does science say?
-Is there actually proved evidence?
+Is there actually scientific evidence?

 Let’s take a closer look at the “pro-anabolic window side”.